ga-curriculum/data-management-in-ai-projects/microlesson-05/README.md

 #### 3. Implementing Data Mesh Architecture

-Here's a Mermaid diagram illustrating the high-level architecture of a data mesh:
+Here's a diagram illustrating the high-level architecture of a data mesh:

 <div class="mermaid">
 graph LR